lincolnwu/Drug-Discovery-Filter/README.md

 # Drug-Discovery-Filter
-Drug discovery tool to filter and display compounds based on pharmacokinetic attributes Deployed at: https://drugdiscoveryfilter.herokuapp.com/
+Drug discovery tool to filter and display compounds based on pharmacokinetic attributes.
+Deployed at: https://drugdiscoveryfilter.herokuapp.com/

 ## Description